-The ACGME Rheumatology Fellowship program at Nationwide Children's offers a well-rounded experience in pediatric rheumatology.
-In addition to the physicians, the fellows will have the benefit of having direct interaction with experienced supporting staff who include nurse practitioners, nurses, and a social worker.
+The ACGME-accredited Rheumatology Fellowship program at Nationwide Children’s Hospital offers a well-rounded experience in pediatric rheumatology.
+In addition to physicians, the fellows will have the benefit of having direct interaction with experienced supporting staff who include nurse practitioners, nurses, a social worker, a specialty pharmacist and a clinical psychologist.

 For our traditional rheumatology fellows, the program is a three-year experience with approximately 12 months devoted to clinical rotations and 24 months to research/electives.
 The fellows are encouraged and expected to participate in all aspects of patient care within rheumatology and scholarly activities.
 We would encourage fellows to perform basic research or obtain a master’s in Public Health or master’s in Education.
 The Section of Rheumatology and the institution will strive to provide partial or total reimbursement for any degree program such as a Masters in Public Health or Masters in Adult Education that the fellow chooses to pursue.
 Upon successful completion of the program, the fellow has met the training requirements for Pediatric Rheumatology certification by the American Board of Pediatrics.